Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

-\Cref{Tab.LSM_depth_comp} explores the effect of the LSM depth on performance.
-Across different LSM depths (Depth-1 through Depth-4), the performance metrics show certain variation, indicating that changes in depth have a little impact on AdvImmu's performance. \Cref{Fig.LSM_depth_comp} corroborates this finding, showing that all depths reach different performance levels, with slight fluctuations.
-However, the subtle variations in performance across different depths indicate that both too shallow (Depth-1) and too deep (Depth-4) configurations do not consistently yield the best results.
-Depths-3 generally show more stable and slightly improved performances, suggesting that moderate depths could be optimal.
+LSM depth represents the number of consecutive frames prior to current frame.
+It can impose effect on IntU and DU, and further affects LSM and AdvImmu.
+In this experiment, we compare four cases with setting LSM depth to 1, 2, 3 and 4, and denote them as Depth-1, Depth-2, Depth-3, and Depth-4, respectively. \Cref{Tab.LSM_depth_comp} compares the effect of the LSM depth on AdvImmu performance.
+From \Cref{Tab.LSM_depth_comp}, we can find that across different LSM depths (Depth-1 through Depth-4), the performance metrics show certain variation, indicating that changes in LSM depth have impact on AdvImmu's performance. \Cref{Fig.LSM_depth_comp} corroborates this finding visually, showing that all depths reach different performance levels with slight fluctuations.
+However, the subtle variations in performance across different LSM depths indicate that neither too shallow (Depth-1) nor too deep (Depth-4) configurations do not consistently yield the best results.
+Depth-3 generally shows more stable and slightly improved performances, suggesting that moderate depths could be optimal.
 This implies that an intermediate LSM depth could potentially offer a better compromise between computation complexity and performance.